cflurin/homebridge-websocket/README.md

 ### Installation

-If you're new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).
+If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).
-You should have a look at the [Wiki](https://github.com/cflurin/homebridge-punt/wiki/Running-Homebridge-on-a-Raspberry-Pi) if you're running on a Raspberry.
+If you are running on a Raspberry, you will find a tutorial in the [homebridge-punt Wiki](https://github.com/cflurin/homebridge-punt/wiki/Running-Homebridge-on-a-Raspberry-Pi).

 Install homebridge:
 ```sh